Skip to main content

 What this dot point is asking

 Analytical chemistry answers two questions: what is in a sample (qualitative analysis) and how much is present (quantitative analysis).
-Different instruments probe different aspects of a molecule, so chemists often combine several techniques to build a full picture.
-You should be able to match a technique to the information it provides and interpret the data it generates.
+Different instruments probe different aspects of a molecule, so chemists often combine several techniques.
+TASC expects you to match a technique to the information it provides and interpret the data it generates.

-Mass spectrometry measures the mass-to-charge ratio of ions.
+Mass spectrometry measures the mass-to-charge ratio (m/zm/z) of ions.
 A sample is vaporised and ionised, often breaking into fragments, and the ions are separated by mass.
-The peak at the highest mass, the molecular ion peak, gives the molar mass of the original molecule.
-The pattern of smaller fragment peaks gives clues about the structure, since particular fragments correspond to particular groups.
+The peak at the highest m/zm/z, the molecular ion peak, gives the molar mass of the original molecule.
+The pattern of smaller fragment peaks gives structural clues, since particular fragments correspond to particular groups.
 Mass spectrometry is also used to determine relative isotopic abundances and hence relative atomic mass.

-Ultraviolet-visible (UV-visible) spectroscopy is mainly used for quantitative analysis of coloured solutions.
-The amount of light absorbed at a particular wavelength is proportional to concentration, as described by the Beer-Lambert relationship.
+UV-visible spectroscopy is mainly used for quantitative analysis of coloured solutions.
+The absorbance at a particular wavelength is proportional to concentration (the Beer-Lambert relationship).
 By measuring the absorbance of standards of known concentration, you build a calibration curve and read off the concentration of an unknown.

-Volumetric analysis (titration) is a classic quantitative method.
-A solution of known concentration (the standard) is reacted with a measured volume of the unknown until an indicator or instrument shows the equivalence point.
-From the balanced equation and the volumes and concentrations involved, you calculate the concentration of the unknown using mole ratios.
+Titration is a classic quantitative method: a standard solution of known concentration is reacted with a measured volume of the unknown until an indicator or instrument shows the equivalence point.
+From the balanced equation, volumes and concentrations, you calculate the unknown concentration using mole ratios.

 In exams, justify your choice of technique by stating exactly what information it provides, and when interpreting spectra, link each piece of data to a specific structural feature before drawing a conclusion.